-The example on page 8 is based on the following main assumptions:
+Joanne was developed as an example by HOOPP for illustrative purposes only.
+The example on page 9 is based on the following main assumptions:

-- Joanne's termination date is March 31, 2023.
-Commuted value rates and calculation methods applied on this date of termination are in accordance with the Canadian Institute of Actuaries' Standards of Practice for Pension Commuted Values. - Joanne's pension (and any pension that is paid to her surviving spouse), is assumed to grow at a rate of 2% per year from her date of termination. - The discount rate used to price an annuity that is fully indexed to the year-over-year increase in the consumer price index (Canada) is assumed to be 0.99%.
-This discount rate is based on the CANSIM series V39057 as of December 31 2022 and the Canadian Institute of Actuaries' Educational Note Supplement: Guidance for Assumptions for Hypothetical Wind-Up and Solvency Valuations Effective December 31, 2022, and Applicable to Valuations with Effective Dates on or after December 31, 2022, and no later than December 30, 2023. - It is assumed that Joanne is married at her date of retirement and the annuity she purchases provides a 66 2/3% survivor benefit to her spouse, similar to HOOPP.
+- Joanne's termination date is March 31, 2025.
+Commuted value rates and calculation methods applied on this date of termination are in accordance with the Canadian Institute of Actuaries' Standards of Practice for Pension Commuted Values. - With Joanne's termination date of March 31, 2025, she qualified for the past service benefit improvements, including the improvement effective on July 1, 2024. - Joanne's pension (and any pension that is paid to her surviving spouse), is assumed to grow at a rate of 2% per year from her date of termination. - The discount rate used to price an annuity that is fully indexed to the year-over-year increase in the consumer price index (Canada) is assumed to be 1.51%.
+This discount rate is based on the CANSIM series V39057 as of December 31 2024 and the Canadian Institute of Actuaries' Educational Note Supplement: Guidance for Assumptions for Hypothetical Wind-Up and Solvency Valuations Effective December 31, 2024, and Applicable to Valuations with Effective Dates on or after December 31, 2024, and no later than December 30, 2025. - It is assumed that Joanne is married at her date of retirement and the annuity she purchases provides a 66% survivor benefit to her spouse, similar to HOOPP.
 Joanne and her spouse are assumed to be the same age, and both have passed once she reaches age 85.